Greg Ginn

 Gregory Regis Ginn (/ˈgɪn/ GHIN, born June 8, 1954) is an American musician and songwriter, best known for being the leader, primary songwriter, and the only continuous member of the hardcore punk band Black Flag, which he founded and led from 1976 to 1986, and again in 2003.
-The band announced another reunion in 2013.
 Since the breakup of Black Flag, Ginn has recorded solo albums, and performed with such bands as October Faction, Gone, Confront James, Mojack, and others.
 He was 99th on Rolling Stones list of "The 100 Greatest Guitarists of All Time."

 Early life

 Ginn was born June 8, 1954, in Tucson, Arizona.
+As a child, Ginn moved to California, living first in Wasco, then settling in Hermosa Beach.
 He began an electronics company in Hermosa Beach, California, called Solid State Tuners, when he was 12 years old.
 He was also an amateur radio operator.
 Ginn became a vegetarian at 17 years old in 1971 and has been a vegan since 1998.

 Ginn claims to have never genuinely enjoyed rock music during his youth, believing it to be "just trying to interject some kind of legitimacy into making three-minute commercials."